| 20 February, uphill

 classic "Starship Troopers" and went out for a

+drink.
 At the bar we met the most

 annoying homo ever.
 Tony greeted us with the standard,